 Thankfully, there is no “WHAT TO BUY?!” headache with coconut oil.
-You can simply go to the local Whole Foods and buy a jar of 100% pure, organic coconut oil.
-Be sure that it’s virgin and unrefined (both terms that are LOL considering that we’re talking about sex).
+Just go to your local Whole Foods and buy a jar of 100% pure, organic coconut oil.
+Be sure it’s virgin and unrefined (both terms that are LOL considering that we’re talking about sex).

 If you’d rather try a coconut oil lubricant (like from a company that makes lube), we love the Coconut Love Oil by Woo More Play.
 This product stays in place, is never too greasy, and absorbs into the skin leaving you moisturized AND post-orgasmic.
 Plus, your whole room will smell like a tropical paradise.

-Something to keep in mind when considering coconut oil as your lube of choice is whether or not you’re a vulva-owner who gets regular yeast infections.
-Coconut oil is an amazing lube alternative for women with sensitive skin or allergies, but it is also an antifungal and anti-bacterial agent.
+Something to keep in mind when considering coconut oil as lube is whether or not you’re a vulva-owner who gets regular yeast infections.
+Coconut oil is a fantastic lube alternative for women with sensitive skin or allergies, but it is also an antifungal and antibacterial agent.

 If you’re a regular yeast infection-getter, coconut oil might not be the best option for you.
 Anything that can disrupt your pH balance is not ideal for Yeast Queens.

 If you start getting yeast infections after using coconut oil, stop using it.
-Go with a premium water-based lubricant instead.
-We like System JO as a water-based option.
+Go with a premium water-based lubricant like this one by System JO.

-Oil lubricants are not compatible with latex or polyperine.
-They cause corrosion which can lead to breakage.
+Oil lubricants are not compatible with latex or polyisoprene.
+They cause corrosion, which can lead to breakage.
 And no one needs that in their life.
-If you and your partner have both been tested for STIs, are monogamous, and are using an alternative form of birth control, you can forgo condoms, if you choose.
+If you and your partner have both been tested for STIs, are monogamous, and are using an alternative form of birth control, you can forgo condoms if you choose.

 Think about your options and pick the lube that works best for you.
 It might take some trial and error, but you’ll find your stride (and glide).